erangell/azurewordpress/readme.md

 * Use Azure Cloud Shell to create the database and user and grant permissions
 ```
 mysql -h myserver.mysql.database.azure.com -u adminuser@myserver -p < create.sql
-   (Note that create.sql will delete the wordpress database if it exists!)
 ```

 ## Running from App Services for Linux